 |Fin||Adds small, planar details like peeling bark and fungi to branches.|

 The material system and viewport rendering now utilize a Physically Based Rendering system.
 This means your models will look more like they will in your final application while you work with them, and the materials you make will plug seamlessly into other PBR renderers.

 For regular branch and leaf placement, at least.
-These algorithms adapt to the model better than their predecessors and typically result in more natural placement of tree parts.
+These algorithms adapt to the model better than their predecessors and typically result in the more natural placement of tree parts.
 The new algorithms are: